How to Fix a Broken Relationship: 8 Expert Tips

 You have kids

 Couples tend to be more invested in fixing their relationship if there are children in the picture.
 This isn’t always true.
-But Sussman has known partners, especially men, who leave a relationship thinking the kids are going to be okay—and then they’re not.
+But Sussman has known partners who leave a relationship thinking the kids are going to be OK—and then they’re not.
 Or they find that they miss their children too much.
 “Then they come back,” she says.
 “And when they do, sometimes they’re more motivated to do the work.”

 You’re willing to work hard

 That’s the bottom line: if both of you are willing to put in the work you can save the relationship.
 But you have to keep an open mind and own your piece in it, says Sussman.
 “When you allow yourself to be vulnerable, that’s how you really create intimacy in your relationship.
 And at least your partner understands why you’re doing what you’re doing and then has empathy for you,” she says.

 (Here’s the quick habit to improve your relationship.)

 Go to a therapist